Holly Van Voast: Public nudity

 Van Voast has covered New York City as topless Harvey Van Toast, exposing her ideas to passers by and celebrities alike, and calling herself "the topless paparazzo".

 Van Voast maintains that she created the Harvey Van Toast character as an entertainment persona and has never presented herself as an activist.
 She has appeared at Go Topless Day to talk to attendees about the event's sponsor, a controversial UFO religion named Raëlism which is criticized for activities included in cult-status.

 In October 2012, Van Voast appeared in court following a summons she received for exposing herself inside Grand Central Station and The Oyster Bar in August.
 She took her top off before judge Rita Mella and she refused to cover herself or apologize, as asked by the judge.
 After the judge tabled the case for later in the day, Van Voast stated that what she did "was out of line", which the judge decided was equivalent to an apology and dismissed the case, sealing it for six months, during which the defendant would have to "remain out of trouble".

 On account of disrobing inside St. Patrick's Cathedral in January 2012, Van Voast was arrested for trespassing and disorderly conduct.
-She was also cited for pot possession.
+She was also cited for cannabis possession.
 In February 2013, the court dismissed all charges against her.
 Upon exiting the courthouse, Van Voast took off her shirt and bared her breasts to photographers and passers by.

 In October 2013, Van Voast was awarded a $40,000 settlement in a lawsuit against New York City and the NYPD, while her lawyers got $37,250.